The perfect hot weather lunch or dinner requiring very little preparation, Italian Rice Salad is light, refreshing and satisfying!

 - 1/2 cup frozen peas

-- 1/2 cup chopped Italian giardiniera pickled vegetables
+- 1/2 cup Italian giardiniera (pickled vegetables) cut into bite sized pieces

 - 1 teaspoon oregano

-- 1/4 cup olive oil plus 1 tablespoon reserved oil from the jar of giardiniera
+- 1/4 cup olive oil plus 1 tbsp reserved oil from the pickled vegetables

 - 1 tablespoon apple cider vinegar